freon4dsl/Freon4dsl/packages/core-svelte/src/lib/components/TDD_tests.md

 ## Escape behavior

-- [X] type something, then press Escape
+- [x] type something, then press Escape
   => original value is restored

-- [ ] press Escape while dropdown is open
+- [x] press Escape while dropdown is open
-  => dropdown closes and original value is restored, selection stays in TDD
+  => dropdown closes, selection stays in TDD

-- [ ] after Escape, focusout happens
-  => no loop, no second unwanted commit

 ## Interaction with model refresh

-- [ ] trigger refresh while TDD is not focused
+- [x] trigger refresh while TDD is not focused
   => text updates from box value

-- [ ] trigger refresh while TDD is focused and user is typing
-  => current typing is not overwritten unexpectedly
+- [ ] trigger refresh while TDD is focused and user is typing  TODO => current typing is not overwritten unexpectedly

-- [ ] refresh when selected option changes in the model
-  => selected state and text stay consistent

 ## Reference button